Vaccination is one of the most effective ways of preventing infectious disease.

 - 50 years unless you have had it in the previous 10 years.

-To protect babies against pertussis, it is also recommended that a booster dose is given to women planning pregnancy, unless they have had a booster dose in the previous five years.
+To protect babies against pertussis, it is also recommended you have a booster dose if you are planning a pregnancy or pregnant.

 Influenza (flu) is caused by two types of viruses in humans (influenza A and B), which have many strains (or subtypes).
 It is spread easily between people through infected droplets in the air or from contact with the droplets on surfaces.
 Complications from the flu (such as pneumonia) cause many thousands of deaths in Australia every year.